Fly fishing sling packs are a cross between backpacks and hip packs.

-Something to bear in mind though is that a cheaper price doesn’t always equate to better value as some of the cheaper options out there may not last very long meaning you will have to replace it after a short period of time.
-If this happens, it might actually be better value to buy a more expensive pack in the first place knowing you won’t need to replace it any time soon.
+Something to bear in mind, though, is that a lower price doesn’t always equate to better value, as some of the cheaper options out there may not last very long, meaning you will have to replace them after a short period of time.
+If this happens, it might actually be better value to buy a more expensive pack in the first place, knowing you won’t need to replace it any time soon.

 Fly Fishing Sling Pack FAQs

-Both have their merits and we certainly use a vest some days and a sling pack on other days.
+Both have their merits, and we certainly use a vest on some days and a sling pack on other days.

-Fishing vests are good for when you need a wide range of fly boxes and other gear at your disposal as there is a bit more carrying capacity and more pockets to keep everything organised.
+Fishing vests are good for when you need a wide range of fly boxes and other gear at your disposal, as there is a bit more carrying capacity and more pockets to keep everything organized.

 But you’d be surprised how the weight mounts up with a vest – all those little things add up.

 So we tend to favour the sling pack for fishing – say – a mountain stream in summer where you only need a handful of flies.
-Wheareas for a session on a technical river with a range of hatches and fussy fish we really want the full range of fly boxes and other options so a vest is better.
+Whereas for a session on a technical river with a range of hatches and fussy fish, we really want the full range of fly boxes and other options, so a vest is better.

-We prefer a sling pack if you can get away with it because it is much more convenient from the point of view of accessing it easily and taking stuff our and putting it back in.
-A backpack stores more gear, and is definitely better if you are taking a lot of food, water and things like camera gear and safety equipment and fly boxes, but for ease of use on shorter trips a sling pack is ideal.
+We prefer a sling pack if you can get away with it because it is much more convenient from the point of view of accessing it easily and taking stuff out, and putting it back in.
+A backpack stores more gear and is definitely better if you are taking a lot of food, water, and things like camera gear, safety equipment, and fly boxes, but a sling pack is ideal for ease of use on shorter trips.

-That depends on the trip, but for a simple outing you should pack: fly boxes, sunscreen, your car keys (ideally in an internal pocket) and food/snacks.
-We prefer to carry tools such as forceps, tippet, nippers etc on a landyard for convenience.
+That depends on the trip, but for a simple outing, you should pack: fly boxes, sunscreen, your car keys (ideally in an internal pocket), and food/snacks.
+We prefer to carry tools such as forceps, tippets, nippers, etc., on a lanyard for convenience.

-All of the above plus a Camelbak or other hydration bladder, your lunch, a personal locator beacon if you are going into remove territory and a camera if you want to take some nice shots.
-Of course you can use your phone camera, but do so at your peril when you are wading as it is easy to drop if it is not on a strap.
+All of the above plus a Camelbak or other hydration bladder, your lunch, a personal locator beacon if you are going into a remote territory, and a camera if you want to take some nice shots.
+Of course, you can use your phone camera, but do so at your peril when you are wading, as it is easy to drop if it is not on a strap.